hsc996/Social-Media-API-Webserver/README.md

 To ensure a robust and efficient Object-Relational Mapping (ORM) setup for my API, the initial and crucial step is the creation of an Entity Relationship Diagram (ERD).
 An ERD provides a visual representation of each 'entity' as a table, detailing its attributes; including primary keys (PKs) and foreign keys (FKs).
 This diagram is instrumental in comprehansive planning and structuring of the ORM by defining unique identifiers for each table, which ensures that every record can be unniquely referenced and retrieved.
 Additionally, the ERD maps the relationships between entities: such as, one-to-many, many-to-one and many-to-many, allowing for a clear understanding of how data interrelates.
+This visual representation of the database is essential for designing the database schema in order to achieve data normalisation, which minimises redundancy and avoids data duplication, thus leading to a more consistent and manageable database.
+Furthermore, by illustrating FK relationships, the ERD aids in enforing referential integrity, thus ensuring that relationships between table are accurately maintained.

 My ERD is comprised of 8 entity tables, each representing a model/table within the database.
 Each entity has a header, which will ultimately be similar or identical to the names of the model classes within my API.
 However, I'm aware that I've included entities within this ERD that I may not have time to complete; you will see these represented in yellow to indicate they are "proposed" additional features.
 Each entity table has two columns; the left columns contain the attributes, while the right column contains the data type/contraints, and/or key type if applicable.
 Within my ERD design, I have colour-coded the header of each entity and constructed a "Database Colour Legend" so the viewer is able to easily identify what each colour signifies.
 This database legend also includes the colour legends of the primary and foreign keys: